Traumatic Brain Injury Symptoms and Diagnosis

 A person with a moderate or severe TBI may show these same symptoms, but may also have a headache that gets worse or does not go away, repeated vomiting or nausea, convulsions or seizures, an inability to awaken from sleep, dilation of one or both pupils of the eyes, slurred speech, weakness or numbness in the extremities, loss of coordination, and confusion, restlessness, or agitation.

 Anyone with signs of moderate or severe TBI should receive medical attention as soon as possible.
-Because little can be done to reverse the initial brain damage caused by trauma, medical personnel try to stabilize an individual with TBI and focus on preventing further injury.
+Because little can be done to reverse the initial brain damage caused by trauma, medical personnel try to stabilize an individual with a TBI and focus on preventing further injury.
 Primary concerns include ensuring proper oxygen supply to the brain and the body, maintaining adequate blood flow, and controlling blood pressure.

 Though many TBI victims do not require hospitalization, according to CDC data roughly half of patients with severe TBI will need surgery.